MSU-CECO/think-like-a-water-manager/dew_benchmark/README.md

 ## Dataset Splits Creation

-The DEW-LogiQ split is the continuation of the AgXQA V1 dataset, whose original data sources and creation process (e.g., curation, annotations, etc.)  have been detailed [here](https://huggingface.co/datasets/msu-ceco/agxqa_v1).
+The [DEW-LogiQ](https://huggingface.co/datasets/msu-ceco/dew-logiq) split is the continuation of the AgXQA V1 dataset, whose original data sources and creation process (e.g., curation, annotations, etc.)  have been detailed [here](https://huggingface.co/datasets/msu-ceco/agxqa_v1).
 Compared to AgXQA, DEW-LogiQ is a multiple-choice based QA dataset.
-It is available [here]().

-The DEW-MathQ split is generated and validated automatically given that it contains symbolic equations.
+The [DEW-MathQ](https://huggingface.co/datasets/msu-ceco/dew-mathq-ncb) split is generated and validated automatically given that it contains symbolic equations.
 The rest of the document describes its creation process.

 ### Pre-requisites